A model of a power steering mechanism

 - Safety valve

-Running the calculations and analysing the results¶
+Running calculations and analyzing the results

 model_name = "power_assisted_steering_mechanism";